-Homrich Berg is a financial advisor firm with around 60 financial advisors managing $5.45 billion in client assets.
+Homrich Berg is a financial advisory firm with a large team of on-staff advisors managing billions in client assets.
 Its headquarters are located in Atlanta, with three offices total in the metro area.
-In January 2020, it named Thomas Carroll (formerly of SunTrust Bank) its new president.
+Thomas Carroll is the firm's leader and president.
 It works with a fairly diverse array of clients, including individuals, retirement plans, businesses, investment funds and trusts.

-Currently holding the No. 2 spot in SmartAsset's list of the top financial advisors in Atlanta, Georgia, Homrich Berg is a fee-only firm, so all of its compensation comes from the management fees that clients pay.
-This avoids the conflicts of interest found at a fee-based firm, which allows advisors to also earn compensation through commission-based transactions like insurance sales.
+Homrich Berg currently holds spots on SmartAsset's lists of the top financial advisors in Atlanta and top financial advisors in Georgia.
+It's a fee-only firm, so all of its compensation comes from the management fees that clients pay.
+This avoids the potential conflicts of interest found at a fee-based firm, which allows advisors to also earn compensation through commission-based transactions like insurance sales.

 Homrich Berg Background

 Homrich Berg opened in 1989 and its principal owner is founder and CEO Andrew Berg, who has worked in the financial services industry for more than 30 years.
 Aside from Berg, the rest of the firm’s ownership shares belong to a collection of around 20 advisory employees.